chrisman-io/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicocloud/configuring-demo-apps.md

     kubectl apply -f https://raw.githubusercontent.com/googlecloudplatform/microservices-demo/v0.3.8/release/kubernetes-manifests.yaml

     ```

-    ```bash
-    #confirm the pod/deployments are running.
+    Confirm the pod/deployments are running.
 Note the loadgenerator pod waits for the frontend pod to respond to http calls before coming up and can take a few minutes.
 Eventually, the status of the pods in the default namespace will look as follows:

-    kubectl get pods
-    sleep 10
+    ```bash
-    kubectl get pods -n dev
+    kubectl get pods -A -w | grep -e 'default\|dev'
     ```

     Output will be similar as below: